 - Once it is ready, you will see the Steam installer appearing on your macOS desktop- permit for any additional file download and sign-in.

 - Login to Steam as usual and open the Library.
 Here you would be able to download and install the games as shown screenshot.
-Click the Play button to start playing your 32-bit Seam game on Catalina.
+Click the Play button to start playing your 32-bit Seam game on Catalina (works on macOS 11 Big Sur too).

-Check our article for a fix if Catalina shows an error, “this app from an unverified developer,” when you install CrossOver.
+- Check our article for a fix if macOS shows an error, “this app from an unverified developer,” when you install CrossOver.

 CrossOver is not free, but at about $10, it is dirt cheap when you compare the costly options like owning a license of Parallels or Windows 10.
 The total value of games I’ve on my Steam library is over fifty dollars.
-So for me, Crossover is the best application to play steam and old Windows games on macOS Catalina, any day.
+So for me, Crossover is the best application to play Steam and old Windows games on a Mac, any day.

 Check the above video on using CrossOver playing 32-bit Steam games on macOS Catalina.

-Playing old Windows 32-bit games on macOS Catalina with CrossOver
+Playing old Windows 32-bit games on macOS Big Sur/Catalina with CrossOver

 CrossOver can run almost all popular and old Windows games although we talk mainly about Steam 32-bit titles in this page.
 One may use the search function for non-steam Windows games, for example, “Alien Terminator.”
 Many of the popular titles are already supported.
 You can see the compatibility status, with a rating, within the application itself.
 If the score is four stars or above, then you can assuredly use CrossOver to play that Windows game on Catalina.